email-clm/CLM-Microbe/README.md

 # CLM-Microbe
 Repository for CLM-Microbe and other associated modeling work within the Ecological Modeling and Integration Laboratory at SDSU. http://sci.sdsu.edu/emaillab/.
 The CLM-Microbe is branched from CLM4.5 in 2013.
-It is developed under open source license, all codes are publically accessible to anyone who are interested.
-Please contact Xiaofeng Xu at xxu@sdsu.edu if you want to apply the CLM-Microbe model or have any technical problems.
+It is developed under open source license, all codes are publically accessible.
+Anyone who wants to use this model needs to contact Xiaofeng Xu at xxu@sdsu.edu for approval.

 Publications with the CLM-Microbe model.